gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition6.md

 **Optimizer Types**

 I tested the different options for the optimizers.
 In addition to the original AdamOptimizer, I tried to use GradientDescentOptimizer, RMSPropOptimizer, ProximalGradientDescentOptimizer, MomentumOptimizer.
 Looking at the rate of convergence of the model, only the RMSPropOptimizer came close to the AdamOptimizer.
 So, I continued to use the AdamOptimizer.
 The results are shown below.
+(These are numbers from the old submission)

 Results for the AdamOptimizer(rate=0.001):
 Validation Accuracy = 0.828